Learn Rule Of Thirds In Photography Under 5 Minutes

 captured by PWDOC using Canon 1300D

-no need for a rule of thirds example…
+No need for a rule of thirds example…

 rule of thirds example